 - Happy Manufacturers as well as Consumers: Due to the reduction of tax both for the manufacturer and the end user.
 For the simple reason that the manufacturer gets the benefit of input tax credits and the end-user pays only the tax charged by the last dealer or the retailer in the supply chain.

 Every advantage may seem to have its own disadvantage.
 When in fact, GST India need not negatively impact SMEs (Small to Medium Enterprises).
-Whereas, it could surely increase the burden of more compliance if you aren’t prepared well.

 - Managing ambiguity might become the biggest challenge.